UCDS/health4all_v3/app_document.md

-# Distric, State and Country mapping for Pateints
+# District, State and Country mapping for Pateints
     https://health4all.online/user_panel/form_layout
     Remove State and Country Check Boxes from Patient Info List